AzureAaron/aaron-mod/README.md

 * Hiding Item Tooltips in Click On Time
 * M7 Dragon Statue Bounding Boxes
 * M7 Dragon Spawn Timers
+* M7 Dragon Health Display
-* M7 Dragon Aim Waypoints, Gyro Waypoints, Arrow Stack Waypoints
+* M7 Dragon Aim Waypoints, Arrow Stack Waypoints
 * Glowing M7 Dragons (Glow colour dependent on dragon colour!)

 Continue reading below for a list of commands the mod offers!

 ## Commands
 Inside of  the configuration you can choose a colour profile!
-There is currently 5 available; Original, Midnight, Earth, Sakura and Cloudy.
+There is currently 6 available; Original, Midnight, Earth, Sakura, Cloudy and Halloween.
 This setting will change the colours used to display command feedback.

 Vanilla: